scherubin/datasciencecoursera/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-"train_test.csv" is the tidy dataset with the mean and standard deviations for each measurement (step 4) "average.csv" is the tidy dataset with the average of each variable for each activity and each subject (step 5).
+**"train_test.csv"** is the tidy dataset with the mean and standard deviations for each measurement (step 4).

+**"average.csv"** is the tidy dataset with the average of each variable for each activity and each subject (step 5).

-"CodeBook.md" is a code book that describes the variables, the data, and the transformations erformed to clean up the data.
+**"CodeBook.md"** is a code book that describes the variables, the data, and the transformations erformed to clean up the data.